|MiFID II ancillary activity ("commodity derivatives trader") exemption - Article 2(1)(j)|

 As ESMA's Cost Benefit Analysis of 28 September 2015 acknowledges (p.
 424), firms "will incur one-off staff and IT costs for setting up calculation, and validation procedures of privileged transactions, including risk-reducing transactions, and on-going costs to run those calculations on a periodic basis.
 For non-financial firms that are using the EMIR exemption, costs may be substantially lower as they already have to identify risk-reducing transactions in respect of their OTC contracts.
 They would nonetheless still need to amend existing procedures to capture on ETDs."

-As examples of transactions entered into to fulfil obligations to provide liquidity on a trading venue ESMA considers the mandatory market making requirements established by the UK energy regulator Ofgem obliging the large electricity suppliers to post the prices at which they buy and sell wholesale electricity on power trading platforms up to two years in advance and to trade at these prices.
+As examples of transactions entered into to fulfil obligations to provide liquidity on a trading venue ESMA considered at the stage of the legislative process the mandatory market making requirements established by the UK energy regulator Ofgem obliging the large electricity suppliers to post the prices at which they buy and sell wholesale electricity on power trading platforms up to two years in advance and to trade at these prices.